Focus on Retention

 - Do other employees possess the same skills and knowledge?

 With answers to these questions, you can better decide whether to use retention tactics or let the employee go.
-Much like a breakup, letting someone go isn’t easy, but it’s essential to move the individual, team, and company forward.
-Whether it’s performance- or fit-related, if there is a valid reason for one or both parties to move on, it’s the right solution.
+Letting someone go isn’t easy, but it’s essential to move the individual, team, and company forward.
+If there’s a valid reason for one or both parties to move on—whether it’s performance- or fit-related—it’s the right solution.
 Be sure to engage and consult next steps with your HR business partners before you make this decision.

 Alternatively, if keeping this valued team member on board is a high priority, it’s time to think about how to make that happen.

-That being said, when the employee has been a major contributor and the manager sees that tremendous growth potential, salary adjustments or retention bonuses might make sense.
+If the employee has been a major contributor and the manager sees that tremendous growth potential, salary adjustments or retention bonuses might make sense.
+Here’s a breakdown of compensation options and when they might be appropriate:

 ||What It Is